ScratchContributors/bios/README.md

 ##### HollyParker: Hi, I'm Holly and I'm 14.
 I have recently been invited to 2 SDSs to help out, which is something that means a lot to me.
 I've been part of Scratch since I was 10, and I love being a part of the community.
 I love DC, Marvel, Star Wars, Lego, Harry Potter, Miraculous, Pokemon, Moshi Monsters, Ninjago, Nintendo and pushes.
 Thanks for reading!

+##### hibyeperson: Okie!
+Hi there, my name is hibyeperson but you can call me Spring!
+I take part in being a Scratch Wiki Helpers and I enjoy helping around Scratch, which includes answering questions!

 ##### Illusion705: !
 I'm Illusion705, and I'm 13 :) I've helped out in 8 SDSs, I'm a SWC reviewer, and Scratch Wiki contributor, and I've helped out in a few of the Scratch Month studios for 2020.
 The Scratch community is definitely a big part of my life, and I'm so happy to have the privilege of being able to help out in it!
 I like science, math, Minecraft, coding, cats, and watching YouTube :D

 ##### Joshua_M07: Hi my names Joshua im 12 and love coding!
 I make simple to complex games on this platform and i also make games on other things eg. Roblox!
 I am also a curator of the studio Upside Down!